tymyrddin/purple/source/docs/foundations/montessori/culture.md

 ## Integration with daily work

 Learning that is not used decays.
-Connecting training to current projects, presenting what was learned so the knowledge multiplies rather than staying with one person, tracking how cross-training shows up in actual security outcomes, and building regular occasions to practise: these keep a new capability from quietly atrophying.
+Connecting training to current projects, presenting what was learned so the knowledge multiplies, tracking how cross-training shows up in actual security outcomes, and building regular occasions to practise: these keep a new capability from quietly atrophying.
 Skills go unused and are lost, usually faster than anyone expects.